banisterious/obsidian-scribeflow/README.md

 - **Image Folder**: Set default folder for image selection with autosuggester
 - **File Types**: Choose which image formats to show in the picker (PNG, JPG, SVG, etc.)
 - **Dream Metrics**: Select and reorder up to any number of dream tracking metrics
-- **Scribe Dashboard**: Configure scan folders and templates for dashboard parsing, set preview word limits
+- **Scribe Dashboard**: Configure scan folders and templates for dashboard parsing, set preview word limits, and set daily/weekly journaling goals

 ## Output Format